|Policy Title||University Telephone Equipment and Services|

 Enhanced features, i.e., speed calling, call forwarding, transfer, conference, etc. will be provided to faculty and staff at no additional charge whenever possible.

-All off-campus connections will be terminated in the University Union B49, which is designated as the Telecommunications demarcation point for the University.
+All off-campus connections will be terminated in Telecommunications demarcation points for the University.

-Relocation, modification, or removal of telephone equipment, cable, and/or wire by University employees, other than Telecommunications personnel, is strictly prohibited and disciplinary action may result.
+Relocation, modification, or removal of telephone equipment, cable, and/or wire on behalf of or [JR1] by University employees, other than Telecommunications personnel, is strictly prohibited and disciplinary action may result.

 Voice Over Internet Protocol refers to communications services such as voice, fax, and voice-messaging that are transported via the data network and internet rather than the public switched telephone network.